-Contrary to what many think, believers in God have nothing to fear from science.
+Contrary to what many may think, believers in God have nothing to fear from science.
 Discoveries made in the areas of astronomy, biology and physics are increasingly pointing to evidence of a Creator.
-In fact, it is now often the secular scientific community that is finding it difficult to reconcile its belief system with the findings of science.
+In fact, it is now often the atheistic scientific community that is finding it difficult to reconcile its beliefs with the discoveries of science.